aufalala/hopes_and_memes/stuff.md

 CURRENTLY WORKING ON

+PULLING MEMES FROM UNRATED CACHE and AT, if AT, to set to cache.
+[ALL THIS TO BE DONE BY WORKER]

 UNRATED MEME RATING

-PULLING MEMES FROM UNRATED CACHE

 ---------------------------------------------------------------------